amaanvania/VBot/README.md

 # VBot

 ## Overview
-VBot is an automation client developed in Java for RuneWild, extending the base game client to provide a powerful API for script execution.
-The project includes advanced bytecode analysis and automation scaling on cloud infrastructure.
+VBot is an automation client developed in Java which provides a powerful API for script execution.
+The project includes advanced bytecode analysis using Java ASM

 ## Features
-- **Custom API for Automation**: Enhances the RuneWild client with additional scripting capabilities.
+- **Custom API for Automation**: Enhances the game client with additional scripting capabilities.
-- **Bytecode Analysis**: Utilizes Java ASM to reverse-engineer the client, identifying over 100 key variables.
+- **Bytecode Analysis**: Utilizes Java ASM to reverse-engineer the client, identifying over 100 key variables + methods.
 - **Cloud Scaling**: Deploys and manages automation scripts on AWS EC2 and Google Compute Engine.

 ## Technologies Used